eda-ricercatore/z-estate-2018-stage/kpcb-fellows/readme.md

 	- Data type for the maximum capacity of the hash map is chosen to be "unsigned long long int", since it can store bigger values than the "int" data type.
+	- Data type for the hash value of the hash map is chosen to be a string, since it can support implementations of non-numerical hashing functions.